 Beggars and Choosers – Book One in the Brothers and Lovers series

-In Pontypridd and the Rhondda in 1905 coal is king and the families who sunk the first collieries are rich.
+In Pontypridd and the Rhondda in 1905 coal is king and the engineers who sunk the first collieries are rich.
 None is wealthier or more generous a benefactor than Harry Watkin Jones.
-At 20, his daughter, Sali Watkin Jones is about to marry her childhood sweetheart, Mansel, a young and successful businessman, in Pontypridd’s wedding of the year.
-But as tragedy follows tragedy, four short traumatic years later Sali is a penniless outcast fleeing from a violent husband, struggling to support herself and her son in a world very different to the one in which she was brought up.
+At 20, his daughter, Sali Watkin Jones is about to marry her childhood sweetheart, Mansel James, a young and successful businessman, in Pontypridd’s wedding of the year.
+But as tragedy follows tragedy, four traumatic years later Sali finds herself a penniless outcast fleeing from a violent husband, and struggling to support herself and her son in a world very different to the one in which she was brought up.
 She finds work in the home of a family of colliers who offer her and her son the warmth and love missing from their lives.
 As the miners’ wages are eroded by the greed of the companies that have replaced private owners, unrest and violence blight the valleys.
-Caught in the conflict, Sali finds herself denying her roots, her class and even sacrificing her son’s future for the sake of the people she loves and the cause they are prepared to die for.
+Caught in the conflict, Sali finds herself denying her roots, her class and sacrificing her son’s future for the sake of the people she loves and the cause they are prepared to die for.